How do you get scoliosis?

 - Difficulty breathing (in severe cases)

 Scoliosis can put excess stress on the vertebrae and intervertebral discs of the spine.
 The condition can often lead to degenerative conditions, like degenerative disc disease or spinal osteoarthritis, which may cause spinal nerve compression.
 Nerve compression can cause symptoms of pain, tingling, numbness or muscle weakness in the neck, back and/or extremities.

 In adolescence, scoliosis can usually be treated with bracing, behavior modification or sometimes surgery, in severe cases.
 In adulthood, however, conservative treatments like physical therapy, epidural steroid injections and non-steroidal anti-inflammatory drugs are usually helpful.
 In the event that non-surgical treatments are ineffective, surgery may be necessary.
-If you would like to explore your options for minimally invasive adult scoliosis procedures, contact Laser Spine Institute for a complimentary review of your MRI or CT scan.
+If you would like to explore your options for minimally invasive adult scoliosis procedures, contact Laser Spine Institute.